Employment

 Returning Officers

-Returning Officers are our senior field leaders, reporting to the Chief Electoral Officer, and responsible for managing the election process in their Electoral District.
-This includes hiring and leading the district team, managing the office and polling stations, liaising with head office, communicating with the public and stakeholders, and overseeing the counting and reporting of the vote.
+Returning officers are our senior field leaders, reporting to the Chief Electoral Officer and responsible for managing the election process in their electoral district.
+This includes hiring and leading the district team, managing the office and polling stations, liaising with the head office, communicating with the public and stakeholders, and overseeing the counting and reporting of the vote.

-We are looking for people who are non-partisan with strong leadership and communication skills, an ability to manage a team and processes, comfortable with technology and an ability to work in a busy, high volume, public environment.
-Election experience is an asset, but not required - we provide full, paid training on election processes.
+We are looking for people who are non-partisan with strong leadership and communication skills, an ability to manage a team and processes, comfort with technology, and an ability to work in a busy, high-volume, public environment.
+Election experience is an asset but not required—we provide full, paid training on election processes.

 Apply to be a returning officer